 - Jinxx – Rhythm Guitar, Violin, Backing Vocals

 This group provides examples of:

-- Album Title Drop: In all three of their albums: "We Stitch These Wounds"; "Set the World on Fire" and "Wretched and Divine"
+- Album Title Drop: In all of their first three albums: "We Stitch These Wounds"; "Set the World on Fire" and "Wretched and Divine"

 - Be Yourself: The main message of a majority of their songs.

 - Call Back: Andy's lyric book from "Knives and Pens" shows up again in the video for "Coffin", as he buries the Andy Sixx persona along with it.

 - Careful with That Axe